 Discover next: What Exactly is Jazz?

-Yet, remember that Jazz is about feeling, and celebration, just like any other music.
-If you love it, you don’t need to know what t is, or as Miles Davis put it, you don’t need to identify jazz music:
+Remember that Jazz is about feeling, and celebration, just like any other music.
+If you love it, then you don’t need to know what t is—or, as Miles Davis put it, you don’t need to identify jazz music:

 “I’ll play it first and tell you what it is later.”